InspiryThemes/realhomes-docs/docs/configure-advance-search-modern.md

 ### Step 1.
 Select Property Search Page

-Please navigate to **Dashboard → Appearance → Customize** and then go into **Properties Search → Properties Search Page** and select the Property Search Page.
+Please navigate to **Dashboard → Real Homes → Customize Settings** and then go into **Properties Search → Properties Search Page** and select the Property Search Page.
 You can setup other options according to your requirements.

 ![Properties Search Page Settings](images/home-setup/search-page-settings-full.png)